oroinc/documentation/user_guide/workflow_management.rst

   :widths: 10, 30

   "**Name**","Name used to refer to the transition in the system.
 It is recommended to keep the name meaningful."
-  "**From step and To step**", "A dropdown contains the list of steps defined for the workflow.
-You can choose any two steps between which the transition is made."
+  "**From step** and **To step**", "A dropdown contains the list of steps defined for the workflow.
+You can choose any two steps and define a transition between them."
-  "View form","When a transition is performed, a form with the entity :ref:`attributes <user-guide-workflow-designer-attributes>` appears that shall be submitted to change the step.
+  "**View form**","When a transition is performed, a form with the entity :ref:`attributes <user-guide-workflow-designer-attributes>` appears that shall be submitted to change the step.
   Use the field, to define if this form shall be displayed in a popup window or a separate page."